zuplo/brandicons/README.md

 </script>
 ```

-The 24x24 outline icons can be imported from `@heroicons/vue/outline`, and the 20x20 solid icons can be imported from `@heroicons/vue/solid`.
+The 20x20 solid icons can be imported from `@zuplo/brandicons-vue/solid`.

 Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.